grz0zrg/fas/README.md

 The versatility of its sound engine allow a wide variety of synthesis methods to produce sounds:

-* additive / spectral synthesis with per partial effects (bitcrush, phase distorsion, waveshaping, fold, convolve)
+* additive / spectral with per partial effects (bitcrush, phase distorsion, waveshaping, fold, convolve)
 * phase modulation (PM/FM)
-* granular
+* granular (asynchronous / synchronous)
 * subtractive synthesis
 * physical modelling (Karplus-strong, droplet)
-* wavetable
+* wavetable synthesis

 There is a second type of synthesis methods (or modifiers) which use any synthesis methods from above as input: